FOGProject/fog-docs/docs/installation/install_fog_client.md

 server.

-This may take some time, as the startup type of the FOG client service is set to \'Automatic - Delayed\'.
+This may take some time, as the startup type of the FOG client service is set to 'Automatic - Delayed'.
 You may want to force start the FOG client directly after installation or reboot the machine.

 ### Installer issue